 The Plan that Worked

 There are several reasons SHS was able to turn around performance quickly.
 The first is immediate action by SHS board members after receiving the serious news in 2018.
 First, they removed the administrative team.
 Next, they engaged CHC Consulting to develop a plan to turn around the hospital.

 “During our first conversation, we immediately realized this was a facility in crisis,” said Craig Sims, CHC Senior Vice President of Hospital Operations.
 “With the change in leadership, rumors were swirling.
 Employees were wondering about their paychecks.”

-3. Repairing physician, employee, community and hospital district relationships.
+- Repairing physician, employee, community and hospital district relationships.
 CHC and hospital leaders held meetings with physicians and community forums to inform stakeholders about the situation and turnaround plan.

-5. Evaluating the hospital’s cost report.
-A cost report assessment identifies whether the hospital had been underpaid for reimbursable services.
+- Evaluating the hospital’s cost report.
+A cost report unveiled underpayment for reimbursable services.
 The impact of a hospital’s cost report can be far-reaching, influencing not only its current but future reimbursement levels.

 - Patient satisfaction scores reached a six-year high.

 - Switching to CHC Supply Trust identified $2 million in savings on supplies while creating opportunities for supply chain optimization.

 - Since completion of a Medical Staff Development Plan, SHS hired three providers early in 2019.
 SHS added 7 additional providers in 2021 and 5 in 2020.